 In 1849, he married 40 year old Catherine Parry.
 Catherine had a good business brain and she mortgaged property to finance a small brewery behind a pub in Oak Street, in the centre of Manchester.
 Business must have gone well, as the Holts moved to the Ducie Bridge Brewery with a 12-barrel 'pan' in 1855.
 In 1860 he bought the current site in what is now Empire Street and built a brand new brewery.

 As an enterprising chap he quickly started to establish a pub estate with his first pub being the Wellington Hotel in Eccles.

 Over the decades, the family have retained the key traditions and beliefs that a pioneering Joseph Holt held dear.
 The Brewery has remained in the family for over five generations.

-Although ever expanding and not afraid to try something new, in the entire history of Holt's Brewery, it has never changed its most successful formula - a quality pint at an affordable price.
+Although ever expanding and not afraid to try something new, in the entire history of Holt's Brewery, it has never changed its most successful formula - a quality pint of beer.